v-castaneda/game-word-asteroid/README.md

 # Meteor Dodge!

 ## Introduction
 After many endless nights, you finally have a working JavaScript spaceship!
 And now you get to experience the wonder of space exploration but watch out!
-A  a treachourous asteroid belt may end your journey prematurely!!!
+A  treacherous asteroid belt may end your journey prematurely!!!

 **Meteor Dodge** uses plain HTML, CSS, and JavaScript to generate a web game where you control a Spaceship as it navigates falling meteors.
-Navigate with care; It seems like your spaceship has duct tape on its wings!
+Navigate with care; Your spaceship has duct tape on its wings!

 ### Features
 - Designed entirely with HTML, CSS, and JavaScript